 At least three fire drills are conducted in all oncampus student housing facilities during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-Two fire drills occur in the fall semester and one fire drill occurs in the spring.
-Fire drills are held from Monday through Friday between the hours of 10:00am and 10:00pm.
+Generally, two fire drills are conducted in the fall semester, and one is conducted in the spring.
+However, concerns from the ongoing COVID-19 pandemic and limited campus access affected the number of fire drills conducted in the Spring and Fall 2021 semesters.
+Fire drills are only conducted Monday through Friday between 10:00am and 10:00pm.
 The drills are coordinated and conducted by the Residential Life, Resident Assistants, and Environmental Safety and Health.

-All people inside the residence hall during the drill are required to evacuate the building.
-As individuals evacuate a building, they should move out of the way of fire/safety responders as they arrive.
-Individuals will not enter the building until permitted to do so by fire personnel, and subsequently the Community Director.
+All occupants of the residence hall are required to evacuate the building during the drill and may not re-enter until authorized by fire personnel and subsequently the Community Director.
+To facilitate a timely exit, obstructing hallways, breezeways, stairwells, or exit doors in any manner is prohibited

-Evacuation drills are monitored and analyzed by the Department of Environmental Safety & Health to evaluate egress and behavioral patterns.
-Reports are prepared to identify deficient equipment so be made immediately. that repairs can Recommendations for improvements submitted to the appropriate departments for consideration.
-The Resident Advisers (RA) are trained in these procedures and act as an ongoing resource for students living in residential facilities.
-Both the Environmental Safety & Health and the Office of Residential Life departments documents each test it conducts, which includes a description of the test, the date the test was held, the time the test started/ended, and whether the test was announced or unannounced.
+Evacuation drills are monitored and analyzed by the Department of Environmental Safety and Health to evaluate egress and behavioral patterns.
+Reports are prepared to identify deficient equipment so repairs can be made immediately. that Recommendations for improvements submitted to the appropriate departments for consideration.
+Resident Advisors are trained in these procedures and act as an ongoing resource for students living in residential facilities.
+Both the Environmental Safety and Health and the Office of Residential Life departments documents each test conducted, which includes a description of the test, the date the test was held, the time the test started/ended, and whether the test was announced or unannounced.